New Ryanair route from Saarbrücken to Alicante — and what Mallorca makes of it

 The new route does not mean that hundreds more travelers will suddenly flock to the island.
 But it enlarges the network, and that pays off over years.
 For operators of small airports like Saarbrücken: every regular connection increases planning and booking security.
 For Mallorca businesses: it is worth taking a look at flight schedules, not only in high summer.

 A look ahead: if the connection runs stably, connecting offers are likely.
-Airlines regularly check whether demand and load factors are right.
+Airlines regularly check whether demand and load factors are right, and recent coverage such as Ryanair threatens more cuts: What it means for Mallorca shows they may reduce capacity if conditions change.
 If successful, routes could also be increased seasonally.
 For holidaymakers this means: more chances for spontaneous trips and better connections outside the usual peak travel seasons.

 And one more personal observation: on a mild December afternoon you can hear buses rolling toward the airport in Palma, washing water clattering in small bars, and people using the quieter time to experience the island without crowds.
 More arrival options from the mainland can extend this enjoyment — not with masses, but with new, often smaller groups that enliven Mallorca even in the low season.